Southampton-RSG/breccia-mapper/docs/source/2-configuration.md

 21. `PARENT_PROJECT_NAME`: The name of the project's parent project, if one exists.
 22. `PROJECT_LEAD`: The project's lead person, organisation, or similar.
 23. `PROJECT_TAGLINE`: The project's tagline.
 24. `ALLOW_SIGNUPS`: Whether new users should be able to sign themselves up through the site.
+This is useful for minimising the number of users that must be manually created, and it is recommended that this feature is disabled once all users have created their accounts.
 25. `ENABLE_GOOGLE_LOGIN`: Whether login through Google should be enabled.
 Only enable this if Google login has been configured.
 See [Google login](#google).
 25. `ENABLE_MICROSOFT_LOGIN`: Whether login through Microsoft should be enabled.
 Only enable this if Microsoft login has been configured.
 See [Microsoft login](#microsoft).

-Then click save.
+Then click `Save`.

 ### Questions